- Education and Science»

 Swashbuckling dvd series of Peninsular War drama with Yorkshireman Sean Bean as the eponymous hero - a departure from Bernard Cornwell's books, where he's portrayed as a dark haired Londoner, but who's counting when the stories gallop onward - who wins hearts and trophies in Wellington's advance across the Iberian Peninsula from Portugal to the border with France.
 Sterling stuff!

-3 Rifles is a Regular Army Infantry Battalion based at Dreghorn Barracks, Edinburgh
+3 Rifles in particular is a Regular Army Infantry Battalion based at Dreghorn Barracks, Edinburgh

 The Battalion will move to Catterick, North Yorkshire in 2021 as one of a selected few units in the Army's new Strike Brigades in the 3rd (UK) DivisionB